yilmazgun/automated-liquidity-management-for-DEXes/README.md

 # Liquidity Management Bot for DeFi Tokens | Uniswap, PancakeSwap, DEX
-Liquidity Management Bot is a powerful tool for automating token liquidity management on decentralized exchanges (DEX) such as Uniswap, PancakeSwap and others.
+Liquidity Management Bot is a powerful multi-chain solution for automatically balancing liquidity pools on platforms such as Uniswap, PancakeSwap, and other decentralized exchanges (DEXes).
+Liquidity Management Bot maintain token prices within a specified range (±1–10%), safeguards against MEV attacks (including sandwich attacks and frontrunning), and utilizes adaptive trading strategies (TWAP, VWAP, and threshold triggers) to optimize yields.
 The bot maintains price stability, minimizes volatility and protects against manipulation (MEV attacks, sandwich bots).

 **Automated bot for token liquidity management on DEX.**